Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/_index.md

 * Push Notifications
 * Documentation

-To manage MBS objects of a specific API, select the API from the Dashboard home page **Apps** tab whose data objects you want to manage.
+To manage MBS objects of a specific API, select the API from the **Apps** page whose data objects you want to manage.
 Then, select the **Manage Data** tab, as shown below.
 The main screen displays a table listing all MBS object types and the total number of each type.

 {{% alert title="Note" color="primary" %}}To manage Mobile Backend Services data objects, you must be an administrator or the application creator.{{% /alert %}}